Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-15-DutchDisease.md

 ### profanity
 > 1. behaviour that shows a lack of respect for God.
-> 2. swear words or religious words
+> 2. swear words or religious words used in a way that shows a lack of respect for God

 ### expletive(n.)
 > an expletive is a rude word or expression such as 'Damn!' which you say when you are angry, excited, or in pain.

 ### derive
 > 1. to get something from something or somebody
-> 2. to recognize and name the exact character of a disease or a problem, by examining it
+> 2. mean something is come from something

 **examples:**
 1. *Mr Yang is one of those happy people who derive pleasure from helping others.*